dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Memento"></a>Memento
 * Motivation

-Modern cars have brakes on all four wheels, operated by a hydraulic system.
+ModerModern cars have brakes on all four wheels, operated by a hydraulic system.
 The brakes may be disc type or drum type.

 The front brakes play a greater part in stopping the car than the rear ones, because braking throws the car weight forward on to the front wheels.

-Many cars therefore have disc brakes, which are generally more efficient, at the front and drum brakes at the rear.
+Many cars therefore have disc brakes, which are generally more efficient, at the front, and drum brakes at the rear.

-Imagine a scenario that we need to replace drum brakes at the rear by ourself ?
-How we will ensure that new drum brake has all necessary pieces at proper pace.
-One solution can be that we use Memento.
+Imagine a scenario in which we need to replace the drum brakes at the rear by ourselves?
+How  do we ensure that the new drum brake has all the necessary pieces in their proper places?
+One solution might be to use the Memento.

 The drums are removed from both sides, exposing both the right and left brakes.
 Only one side is disassembled and the other serves as a Memento of how the brake parts fit together.
-Only after the job has been completed on one side, the other side is disassembled.
+The other side is disassembled only after the job has been completed on one side.
 When the second side is disassembled, the first side acts as the Memento.

-So, that we an example of the Memento design pattern.
+Thus we have an example of the Memento design pattern.
-Memento design pattern, helps to restore an object’s state to it previous state.
+Memento design pattern helps to restore an object’s state to it previous state.

 * Story

-Transactions are operations on the database that occur in an atomic, consistent, durable, and isolated fashion.
+Transactions are operations on the database which occur in an atomic, consistent, durable, and isolated fashion.
-A transaction can contain multiple operations on the database, each operation can succeed or fail, however a transaction guarantees that if all operations succeed, the transaction would commit and would be final.
+A transaction can contain multiple operations on the database; each operation can succeed or fail – however, a transaction guarantees that, if all operations succeed, the transaction would commit and would be final.
-And if any operation fails, then the transaction would fail and all operations would rollback and leave the database as if nothing has happened.
+And if any operation fails, then the transaction would fail and all operations would roll back and leave the database in its original state, as if nothing has happened.

-This mechanism of rolling back uses the Memento design pattern.
+This rollback mechanism uses the Memento design pattern.

 * Image